rawanalex20/ticketing-system/README.md

 ## Storage

 The app uses local storage so you can view pictures and files only if they are stored on your local machine.
-To use amazon storage you can comment out a3 configurations section and write your credetentials.
+To use a3 storage or any other service add configurations for this service and write your credetentials. [https://edgeguides.rubyonrails.org/active_storage_overview.html#setup](https://edgeguides.rubyonrails.org/active_storage_overview.html#setup)

 # Demo